trein/dev-best-practices/wiki/Python-Coding-Standards.md

         If a key from the keys argument is missing from the dictionary, then that row was not found in the table.

-    Raises:
-        IOError: An error occurred accessing the bigtable.Table object.
+    :raises IOError: An error occurred accessing the bigtable.Table object.

     """
     pass
 ```